DavidCai1111/logger-man/README.md

 this.level //record level
 this.formatter //formatter string
 this.pid //process id
-this.createdAt //linux time, when you created this logger this.time //readable time, has the struct like : `YYYY/MMMM/D a h:mm:ss` this.message //mesaage
+this.createdAt //unix timestamp, when you created this logger this.time //readable time, has the struct like : `YYYY/MMMM/D a h:mm:ss` this.message //mesaage
 ```